abdomh/Ring_for_NotePad_plus_plus/Readme.md

 Ring Syntax highlighter for notepad++
 --------------
-This a simple ring language syntax highlighter with notepad++ if you don't know what ring is Refer to : http://ring-lang.net/ Screenshot
+This is a simple ring language syntax highlighter for notepad++ if you don't know what ring languge is refer to : http://ring-lang.net/

+Screenshot
 ======
 ![Ring syntax highlighter in action](http://i.imgur.com/DqZyyXg.png)